 He might not have been fully convincing as a Grand National cert prior to the Aintree meeting, as he was pulled up at the Cheltenham Festival the month prior.
-Even, his owner JP McManus admitted that he “just had a few quid on big fella” but it goes to show that in a race as tough and inspiring as the Grand National, you just never know what going to happen!
+Even his owner JP McManus admitted that he “just had a few quid on big fella”, but it goes to show that in a race as tough and inspiring as the Grand National, you just never know what is going to happen!

-And to top it all off, one year after AP McCoy’s retirement he received a Knighthood.
-Hats of to Sir AP McCoy and the unforgettable moment that both he and Don’t Push It gave the fans in 2010.
+And to top it all off, one year after AP McCoy’s retirement, he received a Knighthood.
+Hats off to Sir AP McCoy and the unforgettable moment that both he and Don’t Push It gave the fans in 2010.

 - The Start: The race began with a field of 40 horses and jockeys lining up at the starting line, ready to tackle the challenging course.